Kosalam: Compositions

 Famous Movie song incorporating Kosalam is Sundari Kannal from Dalapathy movie in addition to Kalyani.

+The song Paarthene from Mookuthi Amman by Girishh Gopalakrishnan is also based on Kosalam.

 Related rāgams

 This section covers the theoretical and scientific aspect of Kosalam.

 Kosalam's notes when shifted using Graha bhedam, yields 3 other melakarta rāgams, namely, Keeravani, Hemavati and Vakulabharanam.
 Graha bhedam is the step taken in keeping the relative note frequencies same, while shifting the shadjam to the next note in the rāgam.
 For further details and an illustration refer Graha bhedam on Keeravani.